wendellpiez/XMLjellysandwich/docs/index.md

 # XML Jelly Sandwich Demos

+## Update Sep 2022

+See a new NIST project newly underway at https://pages.nist.gov/xslt-blender (for the demo) or github.com/usnistgov/xslt-blender (for the repository).
+XSLT 1.0!
+(Party like it's 1999.)

+### Rights

+Also, by popular demand, an [MIT License](LICENSE.md) now explicitly grants permission for reuse of software developed on this site.

+With respect to interpretive works herein, or parts of works with design aspects such as page layout or interfaces, please consider them copyright by the author.

 ## Update Nov 2021

 OSCAL demonstrations (originally developed for Balisage 2021) are now at [an official home](https://pages.nist.gov/oscal-tools/demos/csx/).